Prince of Persia: The Sands of Time (film): Critical response

-Chicago Sun-Times film critic Roger Ebert gave the film two stars out of four and wrote, "The two leads are not inspired.
-Jake Gyllenhaal could make the cover of a muscle mag, but he plays Dastan as if harboring Spider-Man's doubts and insecurities."
-Film critic David Roark of Relevant Magazine, on the other hand, gave the film a positive review and wrote: "Newell has unquestionably accomplished what he set out to do, which is ridiculous, silly and forgettable, but amusing nonetheless."
+The Chicago Sun-Times critic Roger Ebert gave the film two stars out of four and was critical of Gyllenhaal's and Arterton's performances David Roark of Relevant gave the film a positive review and wrote that "Newell has unquestionably accomplished what he set out to do, which is ridiculous, silly and forgettable, but amusing nonetheless".

-Response from Gyllenhaal

 In a 2019 interview with Yahoo!
-Entertainment, Gyllenhaal expressed his regret with the film.
-"I think I learned a lot from that movie in that I spend a lot of time trying to be very thoughtful about the roles that I pick and why I'm picking them," he said.
-"And you're bound to slip up and be like, 'That wasn't right for me,' or 'That didn't fit perfectly.'
+Entertainment, Gyllenhaal expressed regret about the film: "I think I learned a lot from that movie in that I spend a lot of time trying to be very thoughtful about the roles that I pick and why I'm picking them.
+And you're bound to slip up and be like, 'That wasn't right for me,' or 'That didn't fit perfectly.'
 There have been a number of roles like that.
 And then a number of roles that do."

-Canceled sequel
+Canceled sequels

 The film was intended to be the start of a new franchise, similar to the Pirates of the Caribbean films, as a swashbuckling adventure series.
-The disappointing box office returns, combined with mediocre reviews and dissipating interest in the games, led to any sequel plans being abandoned.
+Though the box office returns were decent, the mediocre reviews and dissipating interest in the games led to any sequel plans being abandoned.